VenexGit/DeepGuard/README.md

 </div>

 ## About ?
-* DeepGuard is a comprehensive and organized block list to block ads, malware, fake news, improve security, privacy, and more. it is `UPDATED MONTHLY.🕣`
+* DeepGuard is a comprehensive and organized block list to block ads, malware, fake news, improve security, privacy, and more. it is `UPDATED EVERY YEAR.🕣`
 <div align="center">
 <div align="center">